irfndi/Celebrum-Ai/docs/implementation-plan/immediate-test-action-plan.md

 `feature/improve-rust-test-coverage`

-- Note: this branch already on github, but already old or left behind, you need update it first from latest `feature/prd-v2-user-centric-platform` branch, then you can use it and update our test using this branch.
+- Note: this branch is already on GitHub, but it's outdated.
+You need to update it first from the latest `feature/prd-v2-user-centric-platform` branch, then you can use it to update our tests.

 ## Key Challenges and Analysis